5.9 loop climbs through oaks and grassland to a series of bare rolling hills,

 out and sweeps into a meadow.
 A look over your shoulder reveals the bare

-ridge on the east side of Highway 680.
+ridge on the east side of Interstate 680.
 At 0.53 mile, Woodland splits into

 two evenly worn trails.
 The trail to the left cuts through a meadow, while